-Time: It took longer to dry than to actually work.
+Time: It took longer to dry than we spent working on the floor.
 Work time was about 4 hours.
-Definitely do-able in a weekend.
+Definitely doable in a weekend.

-This aqua floor is my dreams come true.
+This aqua floor is my dream come true.
 Mermaid floor dreams, that is. 😉

 If you liked this post, next week, I will be sharing a super fun affordable way to update/make kitchen countertops.
 I cannot wait to share this source because I am so excited to use the product!